bertax/bertax/README.md

 - 👋 Hi, I’m @bertax
-- 👀 I’m interested in crypto world (Solana by heart)
+- 👀 I’m interested in woodworking :D and AI.
-- 🌱 I’m currently learning Rust/Solidity
+- 🌱 I’m currently learning React, Next.js, Rust.
-- 💞️ I’m looking to collaborate on Solana projects but I'm also open for other chains :)
+- 💞️ I’m looking to collaborate on projects that might thrill me.
 - 📫 How to reach me?
 Soon or later you will find the way.

 <!---